cosmos/developer-portal/ida-customizations/ida-course/discord-info.md

 Support Gem is capable of responding to a wide variety of queries regarding the interchain and blockchain technology more generally.
 It can provide assistance with course curriculum and technical support, but it cannot respond regarding program-specific queries (for example, program scheduling or deadlines).

-However, please feel free to ask any question in the **c5-support-forum** you need to.
+However, please feel free to ask any question you need to in the **c5-support-forum**.
 The human support team will be there to respond to any queries that Support Gem cannot assist with.

 We hope you will find Support Gem's involvement interesting and informative!